General Nakar: Geography

 General Nakar is the largest municipality in the province of Quezon in terms of land area, occupying 1343.75 km.
 It is accessible by land from Metro Manila, passing through Marcos Highway (Marikina-Infanta Highway), as well as through Umiray Bridge connecting the town with Dingalan, Aurora.

-General Nakar is bounded on the north by Dingalan (Aurora), west by Doña Remedios Trinidad and Norzagaray (Bulacan) and Rizal province, south by Infanta and Real, and east by the Polillo Strait, Benham Rise or Plateau, and Philippine Sea.
+General Nakar is bounded on the north by the province of Aurora, west by the provinces of Bulacan and Rizal, south by Infanta and Real, and east by the Polillo Strait, Benham Rise or Plateau, and the Philippine Sea.